Scams that Target Military Personnel

 Deployment pay… a reenlistment bonus… retirement pay.
 Any event that puts cash into the hands of a service man or woman represents an opportunity for an unscrupulous investment advisor.
-Despite recent crackdowns on companies that target members of the military for investments that carry high fees, military personnel remain at risk.
+Despite recent crackdowns on companies with scams that target military personnel for investments that carry high fees, military personnel remain at risk.
 Roth IRAs and the military’s Savings Deposit Program are among the safest ways to protect your hard-earned dollars.

 Get insurance you need, not what someone wants to sell you